 The biggest “gotcha” here is that you need to add Electron as a regular dependency because a devDependency is not installed when your package is installed as a dependency or globally by npx.

-Instead, I could have built the Electron app into a binary and included that when publishing to npm but that means creating binaries for multiple operating systems, potentially having to deal with code signing and permissions, etc. By running the Electron app from source we just don’t have to deal with any of that.
+Instead, I could have built the Electron app into a binary and included that when publishing to npm, but that means creating binaries for multiple operating systems, potentially having to deal with code signing and permissions, etc. By running the Electron app from the source we just don’t have to deal with any of that.

 A web version

-After finishing up the Quick Start guide from Electron, we were left with a project that had an
+After finishing up the Quick Start Guide from Electron, we were left with a project that had an

-index.html file in its root that to me seemed like something that should just run in the browser as well.
+index.html file in its root that to me, seemed like something that should just run in the browser as well.
 And what do you know, it did.
 All we had to do was enable GitHub pages on our repository and add some DNS records to get it running on the ambassify domain.
-Et voila, the web version is live without writing an extra line of code.
+Et voilà, the web version is live without writing an extra line of code.

-Initially, I wanted to keep this as simple as possible as it is just a mirror app after all.
+Initially, I wanted to keep this as simple as possible as it is just a mirror app, after all.
 But I’d like to invite everyone who reads this to contribute their own ideas to our repository.
 Even better, implement them and make a pull request.

 Some useful and less useful ideas that popped into my head: